dmgrit/priority-channels/README.md

 - It receives messages from a list of input channels
 - Messages are received atomically - each `Receive` call gets exactly one message from one specific channel at a time, no more messages are read from any channel.
 - Receive with default case is supported - if no messages are available, `ReceiveDefaultCase` is returned.
-- Receive with context is supported - Receive call can have a context, and if the context is canceled, `ReceiveContextCancelled` is returned.
+- Receive with context is supported - Receive call can have a context, and if the context is canceled, `ReceiveContextCanceled` is returned.
 - The default behaviour, once any of the input channels is closed, is that any further `Receive` call will return immediately with `ReceiveChannelClosed` for that channel.